My Role R&A, Product Strategy, UI/UX Design, GTM

 October 2022: We observed behaviour on Hotjar where users would add a lot of invoices one-by-one and then do a bulk pay.
 Adding multiple invoices in one go, lets users just focus on editing these invoices.

 This feature was released as a part of a Hackathon, where we won the third price and then went live in a month after testing and PR reviews etc.

-Quantitative Data: From design, the objective has been to increase the usability of Invoice Creation Flow.
+From design, the objective has been to increase the usability of the Invoice Creation Flow.
 For this purpose, we have been tracking: 1.
 Invoice Creation Funnel to track drop-off areas 2.
 Feedback form (linked to an excel sheet) after the first invoice creation to understand perceived ease of usage and learnability

 Current Success →(March 2022), 500 merchants, out of which 74 merchants were acquired last month.
 Total no. of RX MTU’s is 1800 → As of Jan 2022, 9800 invoices were created.
 5600 invoices were paid. → High success in self-serve, with 30 merchants of 74 new MTU's acquired without SME sales

 Early feedback is important.
-We found multiple ways to get feedback through focus group feedback sessions as well as sharing our work with users through Makers Club as well as Early Access Releases. • For a zero-to-one product, designers should be a part of the foundational research, work closely with the users by building direct access channel as well as documented user sessions. • Collaboration with Tech: → For smoothening product gaps, engineers, product managers and designers should be on the same page. → For building a holistic solution and having buy-in for delight, it is important to include engineers as a part of product solution phase.
+We found multiple ways to get feedback through focus group feedback sessions as well as sharing our work with users through Makers Club as well as Early Access Releases. • For a zero-to-one product, designers should be a part of the foundational research, and work closely with the users by building direct access channels as well as documented user sessions. • Collaboration with Tech: → For smoothening product gaps, engineers, product managers and designers should be on the same page. → For building a holistic solution and having buy-in for delight, it is important to include engineers as a part of the product solution phase.

 We are also building a Vendor Portal to attract Mid-Market segment (Read Case Study here)